 Buying a home is a major financial decision that requires preparation, research, thought and time but it’s worth it when you finally have a place of your own.
 Start with knowing your financial situation; your credit history and credit score, review your budget; know what price range you can comfortably afford and the amount needed for a down payment.
 Once you know your financial picture you can get started setting goals that will help you achieve your new home purchase!

 Once you’ve reviewed your credit, know your price range and have saved for your down payment, you’re ready to start the purchasing process.
-Start with TCU Mortgage Center; get pre-approved for your mortgage; enroll in HomeAdvantage Services; where you’ll find a realtor, shop for your new home and save money with the Rebate Program.
-A TCU Mortgage Professional and HomeAdvantage Agent will be able to answer your questions throughout the home buying process.
+Contact the TCU Mortgage Center and talk to a TCU Mortgage Professional, they will be able to answer your questions throughout the home buying process.

 See TCU Debit MasterCard® Terms and Conditions for details.
 Standard text messagng rates apply.
 New members are subject to a $7.00 membership fee and $5.00 initial share deposit.
 Other fees may apply as described in the common features.
 Standard text messaging rates apply.